catherinee24/catherinee24/README.md

 - 👋 Hi, I'm Catherine.
 - 🚀 Web3 Builder | Solidity
 - 🔐 Security Researcher
-- 🌱 I'm currently learning and working as a auditor.
+- 🌱 I'm Currently learning and working as a auditor.
 - 🎯 2023 Goals: top 100 code4rena.
 - 📫 You can reach me on [Twitter](https://twitter.com/0xcathe)